PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

  <cacheFile>    Use a specific file for caching (uses a temporary file by default)
  <basepath>     A path to strip from the front of file paths inside reports
  <bootstrap>    A comma separated list of files to run before processing begins
- <file>         One or more files and/or directories to check
- <fileList>     A file containing a list of files and/or directories to check
-                (one per line)
  <encoding>     The encoding of the files being checked (default is utf-8)
  <extensions>   A comma separated list of file extensions to check
-                (extension filtering only valid when checking a directory) The type of the file can be specified using: ext/type e.g., module/php,es/js
+                The type of the file can be specified using: ext/type e.g., module/php,es/js
+ <file>         One or more files and/or directories to check
+ <fileList>     A file containing a list of files and/or directories to check (one per line)
+ <filter>       Use the "gitmodified" filter, or specify the path to a custom filter class
  <generator>    Uses either the "HTML", "Markdown" or "Text" generator
                 (forces documentation generation instead of checking)
  <patterns>     A comma separated list of patterns to ignore files and directories
  <processes>    How many files should be checked simultaneously (default is 1)
  <report>       Print either the "full", "xml", "checkstyle", "csv"
                 "json", "junit", "emacs", "source", "summary", "diff"
-                "svnblame", "gitblame", "hgblame" or "notifysend" report
+                "svnblame", "gitblame", "hgblame" or "notifysend" report,
-                (the "full" report is printed by default)
+                or specify the path to a custom report class (the "full" report is printed by default)
  <reportFile>   Write the report to the specified file path
  <reportWidth>  How many columns wide screen reports should be printed